 - Rinse the raspberries thoroughly.

-- Using a measuring cup, measure out 4 cups of raspberries and place them into a large bowl or large spouted measuring cup.
+- Using a large measuring cup, measure out 4 cups of raspberries and place them into a large bowl or large spouted measuring cup.

 - Pour the raspberry sauce into a mason jar and tightly close the lid.
 Keep refrigerated for about 5 days or frozen for up to 6 months.